A Snapshot

 Directed by John Clark

-Selected for funding by The BFI Network through Film Hub North.
+Supported by BFI Network and Film Hub North.

 John Clark's debut film, funded and supported by the BFI Network.
 Snapshot is based on John Clark's lived experience, of trying to gain employment as an autistic adult.
 The film includes a debut performance from Josh Ward, whose real-life experiences mirror the character and themes presented within the film.